Image

 Can I stay out of jail if I’m charged with a crime in Phelps County, MO?

 Yes.
-Depending on the circumstances, our experienced Phelps County, MO criminal defense attorneys may be able to negotiate alternatives such as probation, deferred sentencing, diversion programs, or rehabilitation options, particularly for first-time or non-violent offenses.
+Depending on your case, our Phelps County, MO criminal defense attorneys may negotiate probation, suspended sentences, diversion programs, or treatment alternatives instead of jail time—especially for first-time offenders.

 Will a criminal conviction stay on my record forever?